guidomb/ios-scripts/README.md

 ### General configuration variables

  * `VERBOSE` if you set the `VERBOSE` environmental with a value the scripts will print more information.

+### Common utility scripts

+Common utility scripts or sets of functions that are useful but are not tied to a particular build script are available in `script/common`.

+  * `script/common/install_carthage`: Allows to install a specific version of Carthage.
+  * `script/common/install_swiftlint`: Allows to install a specific version of SwiftLint.

 ## License